Nazulka/WD-Buzzwords/README.md

 * A Materialize parallax image has been added to visually support the content and for added user interactivity.

 **Search WD Buzzwords**
-* The Search box's design has been inspired by this YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
-However, the code has been modified and adapted to the site's needs.
-I also have modified classes and added "Search" and "Refresh" buttons.
+* The Search box features an input field and a Search button, allows users to look up the terms and jargons they would like to learn more about.
+* If the term exists in the dictionary, the search result is displayed in the Glossary page.
+Otherwise, users see a message "No matching results found".

 **Welcome Section**
 * This section consists of a title and a paragraph text that explains the purpose of the website.

 **Icon Boxes Section**
-* This section is made of two Materialize card-panels, with added Font Awesome Icons and call to action buttons.
-The first panel invites users to sign-up to the website and the second one guides users to the Glossary Page to browsw all terms.
+* This section is made of two Materialize card-panels with added Font Awesome Icons and call to action buttons.
+The first panel invites users to sign-up to the website and the second one guides users to the Glossary Page to browse all terms.
 * The bottom part of the section is for users who would like to purchase a Glossary in a book form and includes a link to an external third-party site that opens up in a new tab.

 **Footer**